Piyush64-bit/AdvanceJava-Programs/README.md

 - ⚡ How `@Override` saves you from embarrassing bugs
 - 🚨 Why `@Deprecated` is your code's retirement plan
 - 🎯 How `@FunctionalInterface` keeps your lambdas in check
+- 🛠️ Creating custom annotations with `@Info`
+- 🔮 Using Java Reflection to read annotation data at runtime

 **Mind-Blowing Moment:** Realizing annotations are compile-time superheroes! 🦸‍♂️

+### 🎭 Enumeration (Day 2)
+> *"Constants that aren't just constants — they're objects with superpowers!"*

+**What You'll Learn:**
+- 🎯 Why enums beat static final constants every time
+- 🎪 How to give enums constructors, fields, and methods
+- 🔄 Iterating through enum values like a pro
+- 🎨 Advanced enum patterns and best practices
+- 🧠 When and why to use enums in real applications

+**Mind-Blowing Moment:** Discovering enums are actually classes in disguise! 🥸

 ---